scalalandio/chimney/docs/source/troubleshooting/known-issues-and-limitations.rst

 .. code-block:: scala

-  foo.transformInto[Bar] // uses implicit with recursive transformation
+  foo.transformInto[Bar] // uses implicit Transformer (with recursive transformation)

 The same is true for partial transformers.